shaktigurung/Market/README.md

 	4. Bootstrap for CSS framework and SASS for pre-processor
 	5. Some of the important gems are DEVISE for authentication, ActiveAdmin for the admin panel, AWS for file upload and Stripe for the payment system.

+6. Identify the database to be used in your App and provide a justification for your choice.
+ - Postgresql will be the database used within the app.
+This is due to it having a wide variety of features (data types, data integrity, concurrency, performance, reliability, disaster recovery, security, extensibility, internationalization, and text search).
+Although, for a low-level application not all of the functionality of Postgresql would be used.
+Additionally, Postgresql has been the main database that we as a team have been learning in class, therefore, it was the one we knew the most about.

+7. Identify and describe the production database setup (i.e. Postgres instance).
+ - We are using Postgresql as our Production level database.
+It is a open source object-relational database system that uses and extends the SQL language combined with many features that safely store and scale the most complicated data workload.
+ - Postgresql comes with many features that aim to help developers to build applications, and administrators to protect data integrity and build fault-tolerant environments, and help you manage data without any complication regarding their volume.
+ - We are using Heroku for deployment of our App.
+It has its own Heroku Postgres structure for operational experience.
+It provides scaling application and integration of useful runtime features for developers worldwide, and applies it to the data stack.
+This integration provides seamless approach to building applications with a solid data layer built in.
+ - Heroku Postgres helps us to maximize our data instead of spending time on database setup and maintenance.
+Testing new schema migrations, managing database access levels and protect queries, scale horizontally and allow our team to quickly access data.
+It continuously protects our data and seamlessly applies the latest security patch.

+8. Describe the architecture of your App.
+ - The application is a Ruby on Rails application based on Model View Controller (MVC) pattern.
+MVC separates the input, processing, and output of an application which provides added security and compartmentalizes different aspects of the application which helps in the of workflow and quality control.
+Separating storage and logic from the view allows for greater freedom in view creation and minimal code repetition.
+Views can be updated and changed without having to change the foundations of the app.
+ - MVC allows for easy separation of tasks which makes delegation easier and allows developers to operate independently of one another
+ - It is also easy to implement and Rails comes with the foundations for MVC straight out of the box allowing development to begin straight away.

+9. Explain the different high-level components (abstractions) in your App.
+- Some of the high-level components in our App are:
+	1. Admin panel: We have incorporated it into our system.
+However, due to time limitations, it is only working partially.
+	2. Bidding System: This feature is also our abstraction since we could not abide it into our App
+	3. Advanced Search:  We have included normal search and search with the category in our system.
+However, we have missed incorporating Advanced search feature.

+10. Detail any third party services that your App will use.
+	- Within our app, we are using mainly Stripe and Carrierwave as the major third parties.
+Stripe handles everything to do with payment.
+It also allows is able to handle user information.
+We connect to stripe for order information as well as user history in the future.
+Carrierwave allows us to store all the images uploaded by any user externally so they are not stored within our database (only references to the images are stored).